The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 The entrance to Curu is 6 km after Paquera and 16 km before Tambor.

 From the entrance you drive 2 km through the farmland to the administration office at the beach.
-Here you can already see groups of capuchin and howler monkeys who linger around the premises.
+Here you already have a good chance to see groups of capuchin and howler monkeys who linger around the premises.
 Restrain from giving food to the monkeys.
 It spoils their natural behaviour and they can become obnoxious.

 Each trail presents different sights and habitats.
 They are classified from very easy to difficult.
 Some hikes are very demanding and should only be tried during dry season.

 The most easy to walk are the trails called Laguna, Toledo, Finca los Monos and Ceiba.
 They are very well maintained and lead through different habitats where you can spot animals.

 Quesera is a road which can be driven in dry season with a 4WD.
 By foot the hike takes around 2 hours.
 The small bay of Quesera with its white-sand beach offers a castaway's feel.

 Posa Colorado is easy to walk on the first 500 metres until the view point, from where you can overlook the whole bay of Curu with the Tortuga Islands in front.
 After the view point the trail becomes more difficult.
 After an arduous hike of 1.5 km hike along the steep-sided hill you arrive at the secluded bay of Posa Colorado.